luongvv-rtc/CloudServer/README.md

 Click [here](https://github.com/luongvv-rtc/CloudServer/blob/main/Setup.docx) to refer to the guideline document.

 ## How to use
+1. Using web browser
 Open web browser.
 Type the URL that link to the NextCloud.
 Type username and password to login.
 Boom!!!
 All of yours files are here.
 You can click the "Upload" botton to update your documents to NextCloud Sotrage.

+2. Using desktop client

 ## Special Thank
 Thank you, Kim Rhodes, for all the guidance on this project and during the course.